Drews Low Vision Clinic – ST. LOUIS SOCIETY FOR THE BLIND AND VISUALLY IMPAIRED

 Drews Low Vision Clinic History

-Under the guidance and leadership of Dr. Robert Drews and recognizing the growing needs of adults experiencing age-related vision loss, the Society established a low vision clinic in 1989.
+Under the guidance and leadership of Dr. Robert Drews and recognizing the growing needs of adults experiencing age-related vision loss, the St. Louis Society for the Blind and Visually Impaired established a low vision clinic in 1989.
 Services began with an optometrist and therapy assistant on-site one half-day each week.
 As the referrals and need for additional services grew, the Society expanded services in 2009 to a full-time clinic with multiple providers.

 Dr. Leslie C. Drews (1905 – 1961)

-Dr. Leslie Drews was a prominent ophthalmologist who joined the Society for the Blind’s Board of Directors in 1953 and served until he passed away in 1961.
+Dr. Leslie Drews was a prominent ophthalmologist who joined the Society’s Board of Directors in 1953 and served until he passed away in 1961.
 During his time as a member of the Society’s Board Directors, Dr. Drews provided crucial leadership and gave counsel related to blindness and vision loss.

 Dr. Leslie Drews completed his undergraduate and medical school training at Washington University in St. Louis.
 He joined the Saint Louis University Department of Ophthalmology in 1929 and served as the department’s co-chair from 1953 – 1956.
 Dr. Drews was appointed to the staff of Washington University from 1956 – 1961 as Associate Professor, and also served on the Medical Staffs of 11 area hospitals.
 He was elected to the American Ophthalmological Society in 1942 at the remarkably young age of 37, and published a number of papers during his career.